composition

 PIANO solos

 Zardash commissioned by the late Aaron McMillan in 2001.
 It was recorded on Arc of Light, a CD presentation of Australian piano music for the re-opening of the ancient Alexandria Library in Egypt.
 Aaron performed the work on numerous occasions.
-It is also recorded on Amanda’s CD Gardens of Stone and the piece is being used frequently for HSC performances and Diploma piano candidates in the free choice section.
-(See video clip above).
+It is also recorded on Amanda’s CD Gardens of Stone.
+The piece is being used frequently for HSC performances and Diploma piano candidates in the free choice section.
+See the video clip on Amanda’s You tube channel - press the icon on the page footer

 The Stones Start spinning from the Rumi Dyptich published and recorded by Dr Katie Zhukov in the Australian Women Composers’ Anthology volume 2 (grade 7) Wirripang Pty Ltd.